You have questions about the trip?

 Book your own flight with a travel agent or through popular websites such as Kayak, StudentUniverse, Orbitz, Travelocity, Expedia and CheapFlights.
 Make sure your final destination in Honduras is San Pedro Sula (airport code SAP).
 To maximize your time in Honduras, try arriving early on the first day and leaving later for your departure flight.
 You should arrive on the first day of the trip date and leave on the last day of the trip date.
 Due to the complicated logistics of hosting volunteers outside of our trip dates we are unable to host anyone before or after the trip.
 If you decide to book your flights arriving before or after the trip dates you are 100% responsible for your own safety, accommodations and transportation.

-After you purchase your ticket, give us your flight information: LINK TO COME ON THIS
+After you purchase your ticket, give us your flight information: You will be sent an email to fill this out.

 This is to ensure the safety of volunteers and guarantee One Thousand Schools staff will pick volunteers up from the airport.